koheinhtetaung/Lunch-Public-Instance-in-Custom-VPC/Readme.md

 #  Next need to create
 1. Subnets, like public subnets and private subnet
 2. Custom Route-Table, if need
-3. Internet Gateway for public instances
+3. Internet Gateway for public subnets.
 4. Default Route to IGW in Route Table
-5. NAT Gateway for Private instances
+5. NAT Gateway that is internet access for Private subnets.
 6. Default Route to NAT Gateway

 # This project will create following properties...